Gossamer Bio Inc. (GOSS) Shares Up Despite Recent Market Volatility

 After a stumble in the market that brought GOSS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -88.42% of loss for the given period.

-During the last 5 trading sessions, GOSS fell by -20.36%, which changed the moving average for the period of 200-days by -75.42% in comparison to the 20-day moving average, which settled at $2.3140.
+During the last 5 trading sessions, GOSS rose by +1.15%, which changed the moving average for the period of 200-days by -79.53% in comparison to the 20-day moving average, which settled at $2.1790.
 In addition, Gossamer Bio Inc. saw -18.89% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading